wrkzcoin/wrkzcoin/README.md

 - Test subscriber script:
   - `pip install pyzmq`
   - `python scripts/zmq_sub_test.py --endpoint tcp://127.0.0.1:17857 --topics hashblock chain_main`

+### WebSocket Events

+- `Wrkzd --enable-websocket` serves `GET /ws` on the RPC port: the ZMQ topics and bodies over a WebSocket, behind the RPC's access token and rate limit, e.g. `websocat 'ws://127.0.0.1:17856/ws?topics=hashblock'`.
+- Every wallet here follows its node's stream by itself: it syncs the moment a block arrives, and while the stream is live a synced wallet polls every 30 s instead of every 5.
+[WEBSOCKET.md](WEBSOCKET.md) covers the messages, the limits and the wallets.

+### Simnet

+- `Wrkzd --simnet` runs a private test network: its own network id, no proof of work, difficulty 1, no checkpoints or seeds, recorded in the database so it can never mix with mainnet.
+- `wrkz-simnet run` starts a cluster of simnet nodes in one process and mines to fresh keys; `wrkz-simnet mine` mines against any `Wrkzd --simnet`; `wrkz-simnet test` checks whole nodes end to end; `compose.simnet.yml` runs one in Docker.
+[SIMNET.md](SIMNET.md) covers all of it.

 ### Notification Hooks (Monero-style `--block-notify` / `--tx-notify`)